The Burning Chambers

 As with most of her books, the author has woven a rich tapestry of a plot intertwining mystery, suspense, heartbreak and romance.
 Carefully crafted vignettes follow the lives of well written intriguing characters whose paths cross when battles erupt between the Catholics and the Huguenots/Protestants and we witness first-hand the barbarity of religious wars.

 Nineteen-year-old Minou Joubert and her family are caught up in it all and their lives will never be the same.
-One day while working at their bookstore Minou receives a mysterious letter with an unusual seal, it contains four words, “She knows you live” and launches into an intriguing mystery full of religious conflict, adventure, missing artefacts and a murder.
+One day while working at their bookstore Minou receives a mysterious letter with an unusual seal, it contains four words, “She knows you live”, this launches into an intriguing mystery full of religious conflict, adventure, missing artefacts and a murder.
 Although Catholic their family believes in religious freedom and their store caters to all religions which makes them a target.
 One day her path crosses with a fugitive and major player in the Huguenots cause, Piet Reydon and their lives take an interesting turn.
 Minou’s widowed father Bernard is also harbouring terrible secrets which he sets out to make right sending Minou and her brother to live with their aunt in Toulouse while the youngest, very ill sister is left in the care of a trusted neighbour.
 While in Toulouse things reach a heartbreaking boiling point, which will keep you turning the pages.

 A perfect read for historical fiction lovers, The Burning Chambers is brilliant, captivating and so rich in detail I can’t wait to read more from Ms Mosse.